tsukasa-renato/personal-django-app-websistes/README.md

 https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/
 Check your browser version, then extract the web driver to websites/tests/Webdriver directory.
-The websites/tests/test_selenium.py file specifies the url of the web driver, it expects the chrome web driver, if using another browser change line 16 of the test_selenium.py.
+The websites/tests/test_selenium.py file specifies the url of the web driver, it expects the Chrome web driver, if using another browser change line 16 of the test_selenium.py.

 With the selenium configured run the following command: